hothello/openmodel/readme.md

 ### Workflow

-Go to the [multiscale](./multiscale/) folder and execute the following commands.
+Go to the [multiscale](./multiscale/) folder and execute the following steps.

 1. Create a 2x2x1 supercell from the bulk model the polymer, turn it into a slab, and create the input files for the first molecular dynamics simulation.